Marasia's ensigh by A. Mantilla

 Indico by A. Mantilla

-On 1981 was sold to a Turkish company and was renamed as Dico under Panamá flag.
-On 1984 was sold again and flagged in United Arabs Emirates and renamed World Hope.
+This photo shows her at Capetown (South Africa) during a circumnavigation trip.
+In 1981 she was sold to a Turkish company and was renamed as Dico under Panamá flag.
+In 1984 was sold again and registered in United Arabs Emirates and renamed World Hope.
 She was scrapped in the same year.

 To remember the old times, not too many years ago, when the life at sea was completely different I have included three pages with very interesting photos.